Build a Crypto Portfolio Manager with AI Agents, MCP Servers, and Python — A Practical Guide

 The institutional side tells an even more compelling story.
 Chainalysis’s 2025 Crypto Crime Report revealed that $2.2 billion in crypto was stolen through exchange hacks — and in 41% of cases, the initial compromise vector was a leaked API key stored in plaintext configuration files.
 The very keys that developers use to connect trading bots to exchanges become the attack surface.

-We’ve been building and operating MCP servers for crypto exchanges since the protocol’s inception.
+We have been building and operating MCP servers for crypto exchanges since the protocol’s inception.
 This guide comes from our direct experience connecting hundreds of crypto professionals to governed exchange data through our platform.
 It is not a theoretical exercise — it is a working system architecture that we deploy in production, battle-tested against the unique security and performance challenges of the crypto market.

 This is not another “how to build a trading bot” article.
 This is a guide to building an intelligence layer — an AI agent system that reads, correlates, and analyzes data from multiple exchanges and macro data sources simultaneously, while keeping your exchange API keys isolated in a security-grade vault where neither the AI nor your code can access them.